Where is the Run and Walk?

 How long is the Walk?

-Less than a mile…it takes the average walker about 20 minutes to complete.
+Less than a mile…it takes the average person about 20 minutes to complete.
 Because there are so many of us (over 2,000!) the line of walkers along Orchard Lake Road will reach more than a mile long!

 Is there medical staff on hand if something goes wrong?